tribixbite/shiny-spells/public/out/discordjs-guide-2024-07-17-45649.md

 A token is essentially your bot's password; it's what your bot uses to login to Discord.
 With that said, **it is vital that you do not ever share this token with anybody, purposely or accidentally**.
 If someone does manage to get a hold of your bot's token, they can use your bot as if it were theirs—this means they can perform malicious acts with it.

-Tokens look like this: `NzkyNzE1NDU0MTk2MDg4ODQy.X-hvzA.Ovy4MCQywSkoMRRclStW4xAYK7I` (don't worry, we immediately reset this token before even posting it here!).
-If it's any shorter and looks more like this: `kxbsDRU5UfAaiO7ar9GFMHSlmTwYaIYn`, you copied your client secret instead.
+Tokens are approximately 59 characters.
+If it's 32 characters, you copied your client secret instead.
 Make sure to copy the token if you want your bot to work!

 ### Token leak scenario